Pat McNees on writing and editing as a career

 Once launched as an independent writer-editor, I never turned back.
 But I learned that although I might do some projects for love alone, I needed a base in projects that would pay the mortgage.
 Freelancing for the Post did not provide a real living (and does so even less now that their freelance rates have plummeted).

-I began doing the kind of work that Washington provides in huge quantities: editing and rewriting reports and other kinds of documents and writing a gazillion executive summaries, largely for the World Bank and similar organizations.
-One particularly interesting (and exhausting) assignment was to write regular summaries of a four-week "virtual conference" on land reform, an online discussion sponsored by the World Bank and open to the world.
-I also summarized many evaluations -- what people thought was right and WRONG with various organizations and projects -- which was interesting because evaluations often dealt with the nitty gritty.
+I began doing the kind of work that Washington provides in huge quantities: editing and rewriting reports and other kinds of documents and writing a gazillion executive summaries, largely for the World Bank, but working freelance as well for the IMF, the U.S. State Department, USAID, the Center for Strategic and International Studies, the National Science Foundation, and similar organizations.
+One particularly interesting (and exhausting) assignment was to write daily summaries of a four-week "virtual conference" on land and real estate reform, an online discussion sponsored atypically by the World Bank (which was not in the business of land reform) and open to the world.
+I also summarized many evaluations -- what people thought was right and WRONG with various organizations and projects -- which I loved, because evaluations often dealt with the nitty gritty.
+The project I found most worthwhile was a conference on women and water and sewerage--because in the Third World, water was often hard to come by and guess who usually walked for miles to get it and bring it back to the village.
+I loved the inventive ways women were figuring out to facilitate getting reliable access to water.

 I had begun editing literary anthologies watching my daughter at the sandboxes of New York, and kept doing that.
 I also began writing books -- in particular, helping individuals tell their life story and helping organizations tell theirs.

 Part of the reason I've been lucky in finding work is that I have been an energetic joiner of organizations--and then a participator (sometimes serving on the board, sometimes simply volunteering).
 I highly recommend this, because honestly, most of my plum jobs have come through friends I met through these organizations.
 I've preserved my sanity and avoided a lot of wasted time and effort by being able to talk shop with fellow writers and editors.
-The organization I am currently most involved in is the Association of Personal Historians, of which I was president (2010-11).
-If you are curious about people's life stories, consider joining this organization or going to its annual conference.
-Like many of its members, I love this work and thought at some point I had invented a new field, only to discover others doing similar work, albeit in varying forms.
+In 2010-11 I was president of the Association of Personal Historians, which, sadly, folded in 2017, after 20 years of bringing like-minded people together.
+I love this work with life stories and thought at some point I had invented a new field, only to discover others doing similar work, albeit in varying forms.
+(Its members come from many previous careers, including radio, television, film, psychology, and so on.)
+I particularly enjoyed the sessions on producing video at annual conferences.

 One year when I was asked to speak at the annual conference of the American Society of Journalists & Authors, I provided a handout evaluating various organizations for writers and editors, and it disappeared in a flash.
 This website is, I hope, a useful version of that handout.
 At some point, when I am not so swamped with work, I will provide more of an evaluation of the organizations listed here (those I am in a position to evaluate anyway--and I'll invite opinions from others).